-To schedule your free consultation, please contact us online or call us at (443) 749-5111.
+To schedule your free consultation for personal injury cases, please contact us online or call us at (443) 749-5111.
 Our phones are answered 24/7.
 We serve clients throughout Maryland from our offices in Hanover.

 Q. Where and under what conditions do most pedestrian accidents occur?